Dimluar/hangman/README.md

 In-console hangman game made with ruby.

-It incorporated a local save system to save or load previous games.
+It incorporates a local save system to save or load previous games.